A Tornado Watch means Be Ready because conditions are favorable for a tornado.

 Be sure you can very quickly get to a safe place if a tornado warning is issued.
 Know where you are on a map so if a warning is issued, you know whether it applies to you.

-While under a Tornado Watch, those in mobile or manufactured home residents should closely track approaching storms and relocate to another, safer structure well before the storms arrive.
-If you wait for a Tornado Warning, you may not have time to relocate.
-Mobile and manufactured homes are particularly unsafe, even in more common, weak tornadoes.
+While under a Tornado Watch, mobile or manufactured home residents should closely track approaching storms and timely relocate to another, safer structure well before the storms arrive.
+If you wait for a Tornado Warning, you may not have time to find safe, secure shelter.
+Mobile and manufactured homes are unsafe, even in weak tornadoes.
 Identify a safe building well before severe weather strikes, and know where you can go morning, evening, holidays, at any time.

 Wear hard-soled shoes.
 Even if you have minor damage, there will be all sorts of hazards to your feet strewn about.
 You don’t want to be left barefoot.

-Essential food and medication should be in a backpack or otherwise secured on your person.
+Essential food and medication should be in a backpack in your safe spot, or otherwise secured on your person.

 Have your drivers license on you.
 That way, if your neighborhood is hit, you have proof of your address and can get back to your home.